Contract negotiation software: a buyer’s guide

 In Juro, each redline will also be accompanied by a pop-up box in the toolbar that flags the edit.
 This makes redlines even easier to distinguish from the rest of the contract, and it includes buttons that enable you to quickly accept or reject these redlines in seconds.

+If the document can't be approved, blockers in the negotiation process can be easily identified.
 Understanding this is an effective contract negotiation strategy, as it helps users to determine where friction is occurring within the contract, and when to soften the terms included in it.

 This feature is also beneficial in terms of security as it enables users to identify who is responsible for which changes during the negotiation cycle.

-💬 Comment threads
+5. Comment threads

-Another useful feature in contract negotiation software is the ability to discuss clauses in comment threads.
+Another useful feature of contract negotiation software is the ability to discuss clauses in comment threads.
 Threads enable parties to collaborate more effectively during negotiations, as they can ask and respond to queries in an organized sequence.

-Juro users can even tag individuals in comments, prompting them to respond faster and ensuring all points are addressed by the relevant stakeholder.
+Juro users can even tag individuals in comments, prompting them to respond faster and ensuring all points are addressed by the relevant stakeholders.
 This speeds up the negotiation and makes it easier to engage with senior stakeholders who have the final say on contracts.

-What to consider when buying contract negotiation software
+When to buy contract negotiation software

 • How many people will be using the platform to negotiate contract